bcidmora/CLSanalysis/README.md

 NOTE: This file contains two functions: One for the single hadrons (SingleCorrelatorAnalysis) and one for the Multiple hadrons (MultiCorrelatorAnalysis).
 This was made in order to reduce errors, so the correlators can be treated separately.
 Although, the functions are the same, as they do the same and use the same routines, but one implemented in a difference size array.
 They both received the same input parameters.

 NOTE: You can run this script by itself, or it can be run along with other parts of the data analysis in the script called "main_analysis_script.py".

-To Run this script alone:
-    1. Check that all the information in the part "__main__" of the code is correct.
-Meaning, that your file with your ensemble is imported if needed. (myEns)
-    2. Change the directory where the file output will be saved, this is changed in the scripts "file_ens.py". (myLocation)
-    3. Modify the version of the analysis, so you can make diferent version with different choices.
-By default is '0' (myVersion)
-    4. Modify which number of rebin you want.
-By default is 1==no-binning. (myRb)
-    5. Modify the variable "myKbt", which is the k-number of Bootstrap samples you want.
-By default is myKbt=500.
-    6. Go to the Terminal, and to the folder where this script is and type: blah@blah~ python3 (or python, whatever name you have for it) correlators_script.py $Ensemble of interest$ $s/m$(single or multihadron) $jk/bt$(Jackknife or Bootstrap) $rb/nr$(rebin or no-rebin)
-    7. It will be shown in the terminal where the file was saved.
-    8. If you do not run this file by itself, all these parameters must be included in the "main_analysis_script.py".

 DESCRIPTION OF THE FUNCTIONS:
     1.1. the_archivo: hdf5 File, contains the correlation functions data.
 (MANDATORY)